sumerc/sumerc.github.io/content/posts/lazyload-zsh.md

 # One final thought

 Right now, I am really wondering why these tools provide this kind of lazy-loading by default.
 It seems far better practice.
-Especially for people having to install lots of different tools.
+Especially for people that have to install lots of different tools.